Why Trust Our Teething Gel Recommendations?

 What We Liked

-• It also does not contain any artificial colors, gluten, sugar, parabens, sodium lauryl sulfate, menthol, and dairy
+- It also does not contain any artificial colors, gluten, sugar, parabens, sodium lauryl sulfate, menthol, or dairy

 What We Didn’t Like

-• Some parents have reported a little bit more drooling than usual after applying this gel.
+- Some parents have reported a slightly more than usual amount of drooling after applying this gel.

 Orajel Baby Cooling Gel – Key Aspects